-Scope: These guidelines pertain to Gannon Colleagues and how COVID-related quarantines and isolations will be addressed and paid.
+Scope: These guidelines pertain to Gannon Colleagues and how COVID-related time off work related to quarantines, isolations and vaccines will be addressed and paid.
 These guidelines are relevant to Gannon full-time, part-time, and temporary employees.

 Managing our workplace health in a time of COVID: